Rutwik-Stuff/rmp/README.md

 - 🔁 Loop toggle for single-track repeat
 - ⌨️ Spacebar control for play/pause
 - 🖋 Current song playing highlighted in dark orange color
+- 🌐 An online version hosted on Github Pages!

 ---